 Where appropriate, the pupil must be included in the BSP process.
+The SENDCO may also be involved in the process if the pupil has SEND.

 Pastoral Support Plan

 Pupils in danger of exclusion may be referred for behaviour support from external agencies and may be put on to a Pastoral Support Plan in accordance with advice.